Ä¢¹½ÊÓÆµ

 Setting & Lifestyle

-As is often the case in a small town, Lennox - Worthing doesn't have a public transportation system that people use for their commute.
+Lennox - Worthing is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 Demographics